moritztomasi/moritztomasi.github.io/src/pages/bio.md

 Some of those projects can be found here (note: I'm not the maintainer):

-- [AROMA Kaffeebar](http://www.aromakaffeebar.com/){target="_blank" rel="noreferrer"}, Munich: Simple static website built with HTML, CSS and Javascript (jQuery).
+- [AROMA Kaffeebar](http://www.aromakaffeebar.com/){target="_blank" rel="noopener noreferrer"}, Munich: Simple static website built with HTML, CSS and Javascript (jQuery).
-- [Oliver Jaist Fotografie](http://www.oliverjaist.com/){target="_blank" rel="noreferrer"}, Brixen: Portfolio website for an architecture photographer built with HTML, CSS and Javascript (jQuery).
+- [Oliver Jaist Fotografie](http://www.oliverjaist.com/){target="_blank" rel="noopener noreferrer"}, Brixen: Portfolio website for an architecture photographer built with HTML, CSS and Javascript (jQuery).
 Built on WordPress for editing and adding content.

 ## Zoomsquare